iomodo/gen-ai-lib/README.md

 - Unified interface for multiple generative AI providers (OpenAI, Cohere, etc.)
 - Easy integration and extensibility
 - Aggregation and fallback strategies
+- GCP Cloud Storage helpers for uploading images and videos and returning public URLs
 - Designed for production use

 ## Getting Started